rrichajalota/fairseq/README.md

 ### Train

-Use train.py to train the system.
-Note that not all options available for training in OpenNMT-py are compatible with this code.
-For example, training on more than one GPU is currently not possible and batch sizes need to be given in number of sentences and not tokens.
-The examples in `comparableNMT/run/examples/run_train_XXXX.sh` show how to train the LSTM or Transformer models described in the paper.
-For best performance, look at `comparableNMT/run/examples/run_train_tf_margP.sh`
+Use traincomp.py to train the system.
+Note that not all options available for training in Fairseq-py are compatible with this code.
+For example, batch sizes need to be given in number of sentences and not tokens.
+The example in `examples/self_supervised/train.sh` show how to train the Transformer based SSNMT model.

 #### Comparable training options